Jack Ma: How a Poor English Teacher Became the Richest Man of China

 He was good with people.

-Jack Ma’s dream was to help businesses sell their products to foreign countries, first by creating a translation company and later on, by creating two websites.
+Later on, Jack Ma’s dream was to help businesses sell their products to foreign countries.
+He did it first by creating a translation company and later on, by creating two websites.

 The websites themselves were entirely free and Jack never wanted to have customers or companies to pay to be able to list their items.